 *Ingredient amounts are located in the recipe card at the end of this post.

-• Pie Crust Ingredients: Begin with the basics – all-purpose flour and sugar for structure and sweetness.
-A dash of salt enhances flavor, while butter ensures a flaky texture.
-Ice water binds it all together, and an egg adds richness.
-For a touch of sparkle, sprinkle with optional sparkling sugar.
+- Pie Crust Ingredients: Start with all-purpose flour and a little sugar for structure and sweetness.
+A pinch of salt brings out the flavor, and butter makes it nice and flaky.
+Ice water pulls it all together, and an egg gives it that extra richness.
+For a little sparkle, try adding a sprinkle of sparkling sugar on top!

 How To Make A Rustic Apple Pie